 Enzymes can have molecular weights ranging from about 10,000 to more than 1 million.
 Molecular weight is the sum of the atomic weights of a molecule's atoms.
 In chemistry, the term tends to be used interchangeably with molecular mass.
 Some enzymes have molecular weights that fall below the range listed above.

 A small number of enzymes are not proteins but consist of small catalytic RNA molecules.
-Often, enzymes are multi-protein complexes made up of a number of individual protein sub-units.
+Often, enzymes are multiprotein complexes made up of a number of individual protein subunits.

-Co-factors may be inorganic ions such as Fe2+, Mg2+, Mn2+, or Zn2+, or consist of organic or metallo-organic molecules known as co-enzymes.
+Many enzymes catalyze reactions without help, but some require an additional nonprotein component called a cofactor.
+Cofactors may be inorganic ions such as Fe2+, Mg2+, Mn2+, or Zn2+, or consist of organic or metallo-organic molecules known as co-enzymes.

-Aminotransferases are transferases that catalyze the amino acid degradation by removing amino groups.
+- Transferases catalyze the transportation of a functional group from one molecule to another.
+Aminotransferases are a good example.
+They catalyze the amino acid degradation by removing amino groups.

-Glucose-6-phosphatase is a hydrolase that removes the phosphate group from glucose-6-phosphate, leaving glucose and H3PO4.
+- Hydrolase enzymes catalyze hydrolysis or the process by which single bonds are broken down upon exposure to water.
+Glucose-6-phosphatase is an example of a hydrolase that removes the phosphate group from glucose-6-phosphate, leaving glucose and H3PO4 (phosphoric acid).